Title and statement of responsibility area

 Title statements of responsibility

-- Source of title proper: Title based on provenance of fonds.
+- Source of title proper: Title based on the content of the fonds.

 Level of description

 Statement of projection (cartographic)

 Statement of scale (architectural)